udellgroup/rlaopt/docs/key_concepts/solvers.rst

 before applying the ADMM algorithm.

-Our implementation is based on the implementation from [TODO: Add Reference].
+Our implementation is based on the implementation from :cite:t:`diamandis2023genios`.

 .. code-block:: python